 Courses are approved by many external accreditations bodies, including The Chartered Management Institute, the Chartered Institute of Marketing, Creative Skillset, BASES, Register of Exercise Professionals, British Psychological Society and many more.

 Typical UCAS points

-Tuition fees for 2015/16 undergraduate courses are £9,000 for home and EU students.
+Tuition fees for 2016/17 undergraduate courses for home and EU students can be found on the university website.
 Postgraduate fees vary depending on what course you want to study and whether you want to study full or part time.
 There is financial help available through our range of scholarships and bursaries.

 The Guardian Universities Guide 2016 rated Bucks in the top ten for teaching satisfaction among UK university law departments.

 Bucks is recognised and preferred for nursing provision, offering extensive clinical experience with West London, Buckinghamshire and East Berkshire NHS Hospital Trusts.